 Mrs. Henderson cleared the dishes from the table.
 It was a late dinner tonight.
 With all the commotion, the police, and the questions, poor Wally must have been scared half-to-death.
 It was nice now that things had calmed down.
 The police didn’t tell her much.
 But it was scary to think that the man she had left in charge of her poor son was not the man he claimed to be.
 “Aren’t you going to eat your cake?” she asked her son, Wally, sitting at the table.

 “I can eat cake in my room,” said Wally.

 Mrs. Henderson smiled.
 “I suppose that would be fine, dear.
 Bring your plate back when you’re done.
 Okay, sweetie?”

 “I’ll bring my plate back when I’m done.
 I’ll bring my plate back,” said the boy, shuffling off to his room.

 Wally went upstairs and closed his bedroom door behind him.
 He placed his plate of cake on his dresser beside the lamp, sat down on the bed and lifted up his shirt, removing a comic book wrapped in a shiny coat from his waistband.
 He stared at it for a moment before he took it out from its shiny coat and held it in his hands.
 He liked the funny pictures.
 Eating his messy cake, he flipped through the pages under the lamplight.
 The red and blue guy was funny, but the old man died at the end and that was sad.

 When he was done, he tossed the picture book under his bed and licked the chocolate off his fingers.
-He lay back on his pillow and stared up at the roof.
+He laid back on his pillow and stared up at the roof.
 He laughed softly, as to not be heard by his mother.
 Like fish in a barrel.